WitchFreya/gulp-your-mud/README.md

 - Cross-platform support.

 ## Installation
-- Install Yeoman Generator if you do not currently have it installed: ``npm i -g yeoman-generator``.
+1. Install Yo if you do not currently have it: `npm i -g yo`
-- Clone this repository.
-- Run ``npm link`` inside of the new repository.
+2. Install the generator: `npm i -g generator-gulp-your-mud`
-- cd to wherever you want the parent directory of your repository (e.g. your Documents folder).
+3. Navigate to the parent directory of where you want to keep your projects (e.g. if you want a project to be `~/Documents/hackmud`, run `cd ~/Documents`)
-- Create a new project: ``yo gulp-your-mud``.
+4. Create a new project: `yo gulp-your-mud`.
-- Configure.
+5. Configure.
-- Start watching! ``npm run gulp``
+6. cd in and start watching! ``npm run gulp``

 ## Usage
 - ``npm run gulp [-- <task(s)>]``: Run any of the Gulp tasks.
 You can also use ``gulp`` regularly if you have it installed globally.
 See below for tasks.